Customer Service: 503-823-7770

 The City of Portland’s Green Building Policy requires the incorporation of on-site renewable energy systems into the design and construction of all new City-owned facilities, as practical, or as required by the State of Oregon.
-The Water Bureau’s Sustainability Action Plan also articulates a goal for the bureau to achieve and maintain a capacity of 400 kW of renewable energy, including solar and micro-hydro facilities.
-The Water Bureau has met this goal by installing, or helping to install, 400 kW of renewable energy as of October 2014.
+The Water Bureau also set a goal for the bureau to achieve and maintain a capacity of 400 kW of renewable energy, including solar and micro-hydro facilities.
+The Water Bureau has met this goal by installing, or helping to install, 400 kW of renewable energy.
 These facilities help reduce the amount of fossil-fuel energy that the Water Bureau consumes.

 Interstate Shops & Stores Warehouse

-The Water Bureau's newest solar array is a 78 kW array on the roof of the new Shops & Stores Warehouse as part of the Interstate Renovation Project.
-This array will provide energy for the warehouse and the new Maintenance Building.
+The Water Bureau's Shops & Stores Warehouse at Interstate has a 78 kW array on the roof.
+This array will provide energy for the warehouse and the office Maintenance Building.

 Meter Shop Solar Array